earlejam/effective-java-notes/README.md

 #### 14. Consider implementing Comparable

 - Should generally agree with equals
-- Use of < and > in compareTo methods is verbose, error-prone, and not reccommended
+- Use of < and > in compareTo methods is verbose, error-prone, and not recommended
 - Start with the most significant fields
 - Do not use difference-based comparators

 # 4. Classes and Interfaces

-#### 15. Minimize the accessability of classes and members
+#### 15. Minimize the accessibility of classes and members

 - Cleanly separate API from implementation (encapsulation)
 - Make each class or member as inaccessible as possible